Heebron/traefikAuth/README.md

 service that implements access whitelisting based on client service host name, PKI certificate CN and O attributes.

 The policy file is monitored for changes.
 This allows one to update it without restarting the service.
+Additionally, the service can be forced to read its configuration file by sending it a SIGHUP signal.

 ## Command line